 Manipulators know that most people do not see these statements as generalizations.

-Seventy years of testing and the results are remarkably consistent – more than eight of ten believe the information to be highly accurate descriptions of themselves.
+Seventy years of testing and the results are remarkably consistent – nearly nine of every ten believe the information to be highly accurate descriptions of themselves.